 Meditation at Brahma Vihara Arama Monastery

-Not being a follower of beaches pleasures, I went for a walk on my scooter, again.
+Not being a fan of beach pleasures, I went for a ride on my scooter, again.

-This nice walk of a few kilometers led me to a curious Buddhist monastery, the Brahma Vihara Arama, whose decoration mixes Balinese monsters and "bouddhasseries" with a very kitsch aesthetic...
+This nice walk of a few kilometers led me to a curious Buddhist monastery, the Brahma Vihara Aramawhose decoration mixes Balinese monsters and "Buddhasseries" with a very kitsch aesthetic...

-It's actually a place of retirement, where people come to meditate.
+It is in fact a place of retreat, where people come to meditate.

-Silence is de rigueur and one crosses the "meditators", many Asians, some Westerners, walking with infinitely slow steps, around pretty water lily ponds and different buildings of prayer.
-Others are seated, cross-legged, in little huts with transparent curtains, immersed in their silent meditations...
+The silence is de rigueur and one crosses the "meditators", many Asians, some Westerners, walking with infinitely slow steps, around the pretty water lily ponds and the various prayer buildings.
+Others are sitting cross-legged in small huts with transparent curtains, immersed in their silent meditations...

-Me, I was at the show...
-A stop at once soothing and fun!
+I was at the show...
+A soothing and fun stop!

-We come as a family, wade in the basins of water.
-Color yellow-brown-green not very engaging, and it emanates a vague smell that reminds the chemistry classes ...
+We come there with our families, to wade in the pools of blown water.
+Yellow-brown-green color not very engaging, and it emanates a vague smell that reminds the chemistry courses...

-I did not really want to go for a dip, but the atmosphere is funny like anything.
+I didn't really feel like taking a dip, but the atmosphere is fun as hell.

-And on the way, we cross some nonchalant villages, where men chatter on the doorstep and greet the stranger who rides on a motorcycle, while women carry huge bundles of wood on their heads...
+And on the way, we cross some nonchalant villages, where the men chat on the doorsteps and greet the foreigner who passes by on a motorcycle, while the women carry huge bundles of wood on their heads...

-Finally, the big attraction of Lovina is the sea trips to see the dolphins at dawn.
-I hesitate since yesterday, but tonight, my decision is made: I will not go see the dolphins.
+Finally, the big attraction of Lovina is the sea trips to see the dolphins, at dawn.
+I have been hesitating since yesterday, but tonight, my decision is made: I will not go to see the dolphins.

-First, I have already seen.
-But above all, going to run these poor beasts in motor boats does not tell me anything...
-I shuddered at the comment of a young and nice couple who was with me on the bus and I met again tonight: "It was fun chasing them!"
+First of all, I have already seen them.
+But above all, going to chase these poor animals in motorboats doesn't tell me anything...
+I shuddered at the comment of a young and nice couple who was with me in the bus and whom I met again tonight: "It was fun chasing them!"

-Certainly, the dolphin safarisit turns the local economy and the cartel of boat captains fighting over this precious commodity that is the tourist.
-But I'm sure it is not at all beneficial to dolphins, this frenzy around them ...
-To avoid, therefore, because as far as I could judge, these outputs do not respect animals in any way ...
+Certainly, the dolphin safarisThis is a good thing for the local economy and for the cartel of boat captains who compete for this precious commodity that is the tourist.
+But I am sure that this frenzy around the dolphins is not beneficial at all...
+To be avoided, therefore, because as far as I could judge, these trips do not respect the animals at all...

-The backcountry villages and quieter places on the beach gave me a sense of what Lovina used to be like.
-A quiet place and surely more fun than it is today.
-There is a good choice of hotels and guesthouses, good restaurants, but I will not stay here forever.
+The villages I passed through in the hinterland and the more peaceful places on the beach gave me an idea of what Lovina must have been like in the past.
+A quiet place and surely nicer than it is today.
+There is a good choice of hotels and guesthouses, good restaurants, but I will not stay here too long.
 Lovina is singularly lacking in atmosphere.

-Tomorrow, I'm going to take a look below the surface to see the state of the reef here, then I leave the day after tomorrow in Pemuteran, to dive around the island of Menjangan, at the end of the western peninsula of Bali.
+Tomorrow, I'll have a look under the surface to see the state of the reef here, then I'll go to Pemuteran the day after tomorrow, to dive around the island of Menjangan, at the very end of the western peninsula of Bali.